chrg127/mpris-server/README.md

   and it's up to you to implement necessary checks (this was done mostly not to have to write URI and MIME implementations too).
-* Finally, you can disable the implementation, leaving only dummy functions, by defining the macro `NO_IMPL`.
-It is defined automatically on Windows (so that one may be able to use the library on Windows without needing to set-up sdbus-c++).
+* Finally, you can disable the implementation, leaving only dummy functions, by defining the macro `MPRIS_SERVER_NO_IMPL`.
+For example, it is a good idea to define it on Windows, where the average user probably won't have dbus installed.
+This way you don't need to set-up sdbus-c++ on Windows.

+## example

+There is an example in the `example`, which showcases how to create a compliant player.
+When run, it will create a `org.mpris.MediaPlayer2.genericplayer` object on the D-Bus session bus.
+If you have a D-Bus debugger open, you can send it commands from there.